giladreich/QtDirect3D/README.md

 ##### Handling close event

-To properly clean up the application, we override the [closeEvent](http://doc.qt.io/archives/qt-4.8/qcloseevent.html), call `release` and give it atleast 500 miliseconds delay before we close the application:
+To properly clean up the application, we override the [closeEvent](http://doc.qt.io/archives/qt-4.8/qcloseevent.html), call `release` and give it at least 500 milliseconds delay before we close the application:

 ```cpp
 void MainWindow::closeEvent(QCloseEvent * event)